wretched-tui/wretched/README.md

 Fast-forward a few years and Flexbox and React and declarative UI showed up, and blessed didn't notice or care by then.

 And now comes `wretched`.
-I stripped down _blessed_ to only the tput/program/events/colors/unicode parts, and reimplemented React components and Flow and Flex layouts.
+I stripped down _blessed_ to only the tput/program/events/colors/unicode parts, and reimplemented React components and Stack layouts.

 It's got way less "stuff" in it than _blessed_... but then again blessed had a truly mind-blowing amount of "stuff" to it.